reble/ngraph/doc/sphinx/source/index.rst

 `contributions`_ from the community.

-Further project details can be found on our :doc:`project/about` page, or see our :doc:`install` guide for how to get started.
+Further project details can be found on our :doc:`../project/about` page, or see our :doc:`../install` guide for how to get started.

 .. note:: The library code is under active development as we're continually